-When I was 16 I got sacked from McDonald’s.
-It was a rather unceremonious sacking, but remarkably landed me my next job making a coffee in the local coffee shop.
-I say it was a coffee shop but it was more of an American Diner, we used to make the best real American milkshakes, imported the best Oreo and Reese’s Pieces cheesecakes and created the paninis and sandwiches in all of Letchworth.
-Admittedly that wasn’t that hard – Letchworth was, and still is, where people go to die.
-That’s why ‘Caffeine’ was a breath of fresh air in that stale, powdery old town.
-The council got rid of Caffeine eventually, of course, Kev the owner pissed them off one time too many, but I still miss that place.
-I haven’t managed to find anywhere like it again… Still looking.
+When I was sixteen, I was sacked from McDonald’s.
+It was a rather unceremonious sacking, but remarkably, landed me my next job making coffee in a local coffee shop.
+I say ‘coffee shop’ but it was more of an American Diner serving real American milkshakes and Reese’s Pieces cheesecakes.
+It was the most exciting thing to have happened to Letchworth Garden City, like ever.
+Admittedly that wasn’t hard – Letchworth was, and still is where people go to die.
+Anyway, that’s why Caffeine was such a breath of fresh air in that stale, powdery old town.
+The council got rid of Caffeine eventually of course (bastards) but I still miss it, even after all these years.

-Anyway, we used to make this incredible Bruschetta, which to be fair wasn’t anything like any Italian bruschetta I’ve ever tried.
-It’s the American version, so naturally it’s three times the size and covered in cheese, but it’s SOOOOOOOOOOO GOOD!
-This wasn’t just my favourite but my dad’s favourite too, he used to come in and order it alongside a small cappuccino that he would then nurse for hours.
+Anyway, we used to make this gorgeous bruschetta which, to be fair, wasn’t anything like any Italian bruschetta I’ve ever had.
+It’s the US version, so naturally it’s three times the size and covered in cheese, but it’s SO GOOD!
+This wasn’t just my favourite, it was my dad’s too.
+He used to come in and order it alongside a small cappuccino that he would nurse for at least 2 hours.
 Good times… Feel a bit sad now.
+Enjoy!

 Extra virgin olive oil